iotile/coretools/doc/source/tutorials/sensor-graph-intro.rst

     value of the RPC so we didn't give it an explicit name.

-    Internally, the sensor graph compiler automatically allocated an unused stream for this value that we'll see in the next tutorial how this turns into the actual rules that could be programmed into .
+    Internally, the sensor graph compiler automatically allocated an unused stream for this value and we'll see in the next tutorial how this turns into the actual rules that could be programmed.

 Adding Realtime Data Outputs
 ############################

 Most IOTile devices don't have screens.
-However, users can walk up them with their phones and access their virtual screen over Bluetooth Low Energy.
+However, users can walk up to them with their phones and access their virtual screen over Bluetooth Low Energy.

 When a user is standing next to an IOTile device, they probably don't want to